Francicettm0116/WHSTechNotes/journal.md

 I think the AI cuold help us in little things, is more easy to ask them for a explanation about a theme, or something we'er curious.
 I know is'nt the right thing for to do; the most part of the year my teachers never gave me a good explaining of the class, and every day i get home i have to go and do notes by my self, notes that i can understand. i star using AI for help to it explain me all the things.

 # May 06, 2025
+Yes i think 100 men can win using strategies and more than their body, like different resources for conbate, is posible but i'm no saying it can be real, because when someone thinks anbout this they say no, with logistic.
+In my mind sounds that is posible with differents plans to derrot the gorila.
+Also if the army do it it could be more posible, i don't think a gorila be more strong than a 100 people. l